HarryAllen1/tsa-grouping-thing/docs/admin/quirks.md

 - Returning rubrics from the state/regional conference
 - Returning results from JHS eliminations which can't be returned through the rubrics page as there is no ranking (i.e., the elimination is feedback only).

-## Updating a name doesn't update that person's name in their teams

-Unfortunately, this is due to how teams are stored internally.
-Changing it would make the app stupidly slow.
-If this really bothers you, remove that member from the team and re-add them.

 ## It's impossible to change an event's name